 A serious relationship after three days

-So we kept on chatting and by the third day he’s in love with me.
-I already said ‘it’s only been 3 days babe’ and he said ‘you make me realise I don’t need long to fall in love with you’.
+So we kept on chatting, and by the third day he was in love with me.
+I already said ‘it’s only been 3 days, babe’, and he said ‘you made me realise I don’t need long to fall in love with you’.
 LOL from a guy who’s been divorced because he’s hurt by a cheating wife while he was away for work.

 By the first week, he gave me access to his bank account.
 3 MILLION DOLLARS.
-And asked me to help him transfer funds from his account to an ‘equipment company’ for 80k.
-Okay cool.
+He asked me to help him transfer funds from his account to an ‘equipment company’ for 80k.
+Okay, cool.
 By the second day, his account got suspended since he can’t pay for shipment for the tools he wants to send from the US to Ukraine.
 Shipment cost: USD7300.

-For some more fun I was the one to offer him to source the money.
+For some more fun, I was the one to offer him to source the money.
 And this is what raised my bells even further – he’s not even sorry for making me source the money.
-C’mon, if you’re in love with me, you’d be sorry for making me ask for money don’t you?
+Come on, if you’re in love with me, you’d be sorry for making me ask for money, don’t you?

-From this point on, I texted him less while going for extensive research (while putting up the front ‘I’m sorry baby I really care about you shit’).
+From this point on, I texted him less while going for extensive research (while putting up the front ‘I’m sorry, baby, I really care about you).
 At this point he mentioned a couple of businesses:

 His LinkedIn featured various oil companies: BritOil, Qatar Petroleum, NOG, GASCO, and many more.
-Undergrad and masters from UCLA.
+Undergrad and master from UCLA.